Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Analysis of the Results and Discussion

-The performance of uncertainty metrics depends on the specific task and VLA model used.
+\begin{FindingBox} The performance of uncertainty metrics depends on the specific task and VLA model used.
 Overall, A-VI and A-AI were reliable metrics, showing moderate to high correlation in many tasks.
+In addition, the correlation of orientation-based variants highlighted the importance of considering orientation uncertainty when evaluating VLA behavior.
 However, we recommend that practitioners perform an in-depth analysis of the metrics in the context of their specific models. \end{FindingBox}

 In the case of the quality metrics, results also differed depending on the VLA model and task type.
 Similar to the uncertainty metrics, for the \textit{``Pick up''} task, all available metrics showed statistically significant correlation.
 Specifically, TCP-VI, TCP-AI, and TI showed strong correlation for all three models; whereas, TCP-PI and OT showed strong correlation for \pimodel{} and moderate correlation for OpenVLA and SpatialVLA models.
 For the \textit{``Move near''} task, all metrics showed moderate correlation for the \pimodel{} models, whereas only the TCP-VI, TCP-AI, and TI metrics showed moderate correlation for SpatialVLA.
 For OpenVLA, only OT showed moderate correlation, whereas the rest did not have any correlation with statistical significance.
 For the last two tasks, OpenVLA obtained very few successful executions (9 and 6, respectively).
 Therefore, we believe that the sample size is too small to make any statistically sound claims for these tasks and model.
 All metrics except the OT showed statistically significant positive correlation for SpatialVLA for the \textit{``Put in''} task, three of which (TCP-VI, TCP-AI, and TI) had strong correlation.
 Meanwhile, only TCP-PI had a statistically significant positive correlation for \pimodel{} and this third task.
 Conversely, for the \textit{``Put on''} task, all metrics except for the OT had moderate to strong correlation for \pimodel.
 In contrast, only TCP-VI showed positive correlation with statistical significance in this same task for SpatialVLA.